 If Your Children Are Prone To Strep Throat You Want to Stop Giving Them Eggs Immediately

-The incredible edible egg has a dark secret -- it harbors bacteria, not just salmonella bacteria, but if that's any indication of the egg's harboring abilities, you won't be surprised to find out that eggs can actually boost bacterial strep infections in your child's body.
-Removing eggs from the diet and strengthening the immune system is an effective and natural strep throat home remedy that helps stop its progression and end bothersome symptoms for good.
+The incredible edible egg has a deep dark secret -- it's not the healthy food you think it is.
+Eggs harbor bacteria -- not just salmonella bacteria, but if that's any indication of the egg's harboring abilities, you won't be surprised to find out that eggs boost bacterial strep infections in your child's body.
+Removing eggs from the diet and strengthening the immune system is an effective and natural strep throat home remedy that helps stop the bacteria's progression to end bothersome strep symptoms for good.

 What Causes Strep Throat?

 Streptococcus, or strep, is a common bacteria that is growing more and more resistant to medications each year according to research.
 In fact, researchers have warned that in becoming antibiotic resistant, the streptococcus bacteria is on its way to becoming the next ‘superbug’, which isn’t good news for those who are continually dealing with it.
 Fortunately, there is more than one natural strep throat home remedy to keep your children protected from the bacteria's wrath.